Go Back

 • Have the app?
 Unlock AccuWeather Alerts™ with Premium+

-Later next week, the developing pattern could bring a general 2–4 inches of rain, with locally higher amounts, from central Texas to central Illinois and southern Indiana.
+Later in the week, the developing pattern could bring a general 2-4 inches of rain, with locally higher amounts, from central Texas to central Illinois and southern Indiana.
 Some of the rain will fall over the Red River basin, which has little effect on the Mississippi River.
 However, heavier rain reaching the Arkansas, Missouri and Ohio basins could provide a modest rise in Mississippi River levels for a week or two in December.

-Significant rises in river levels are possible during and after the rain event late next week.
+Significant rises in river levels are possible during and after the rain event late this week.
 Anyone planning activities near unprotected riverbanks should consider alternate plans, as some low-water crossings may become impassable for a time.

 More to Read: